 To make sure that the firmware for your SSD is up to date, simply go to the Downloads section of the official website of your SSD’s manufacturer and check to see whether or not the firmware you have for your SSD is the latest one.
 If a newer version of your SSD’s firmware is available, you should immediately download and install it.
 Once your SSD’s firmware has been updated, restart your computer and check to see whether or not this solution gets the job done once it boots up.

-Solution 12: If Nothing Works, Go Back to Previous Build
+Solution 12: If Nothing Works, Go Back to the Previous Build

-Until such time when Microsoft releases a stable version, patch or an update to address these issues.
+Until such time when Microsoft releases a stable version, patch or update to address these issues.

-Once the System boots into the Advanced Mode, choose Troubleshoot and then choose Advanced Options.
-From Advanced Options, choose the option titled Go back to previous build.
+- Once the system boots into the Advanced Mode, choose Troubleshoot and then choose Advanced Options.
+From Advanced Options, choose the option titled Go back to the previous build.